markusdd/FilamentSamples/README.md

 If you are running homebrew you should be able to get both Python 3 and OpenSCAD via `brew`, otherwise go to the webpages of OpenSCAD and Python and get the newest Mac distribution from there.

+The standard path to the OpenSCAD binary on MacOS is `/Applications/OpenSCAD.app/Contents/MacOS/OpenSCAD`.

 ## Ackknowledgements
 I derived this OpenSCAD model from blazerat over at printables: <https://www.printables.com/de/model/356074-filament-sample-card/files>